 “I don’t influence the fate of all my guests.
 I’m expected to provide pleasant music, expensive liquor, exquisite snacks, and worthy company.
 But I don’t intend to snatch destiny from the hands of my invitees.”

 “Do you find this company worthy?”
-Her tone casts a slight shadow over Christophe’s words.
+Her tone casts a slight shadow over Christopher’s words.

 “Among these people are many good friends of my family for many years.”